Guiding 2010 Centenary: Girl Guides of Canada

 Guiding Mosaic 2010 was held from 8–17 July at Guelph Lake Conservation Area in Southern Ontario.
 Over 2,500 girls and women attended the camp.
 Participants came from across Canada as well as from many countries, including Australia, Bangladesh, Jamaica, Japan, New Zealand and the United States.

 Girl Scouts of Korea

 The Girl Scouts of Korea (GSK) hosted the 13th Girl Scout International Camp in commemoration of the Centenary of Girl Guiding and Girl Scouting, from 25 to 31 July 2011 at Goseong World Jamboree campsite, Gangwon, Korea.

 Girl Scouts of the USA 2012 Centennial

 GSUSA is in contact with museums, businesses and organizations to join with the Girl Scouts in showcasing Girl Scouts.
-GSUSA will have celebratory T-shirts and accessories, including jewelry and hats embellished with the 100th Anniversary logo available by mid-2011.

-President Barack Obama signed the "Girl Scouts of the USA Commemorative Coin Act" for the 100th Anniversary celebration.
-The act authorized the minting of 350,000 silver dollar coins in honor of Girl Scouts and the achievements of the 50 million women influenced by Girl Scouting during the last 100 years.

-The celebration of the Anniversary will be kicked off by participating in the world-famous Pasadena, California Rose Parade of 2012, featuring the GSUSA 100th Anniversary float.
-A multi-award winning float design company is donating their services to design the float, which will be constructed and decorated totally by GSUSA Volunteers of all ages.
+The celebration of the Anniversary will be kicked off by participating in the Pasadena, California Rose Parade of 2012, featuring the GSUSA 100th Anniversary float.

 Colorado is staging a vigorous campaign to create a special license plate to honor the Girl Scout Centennial.
 The campaign has gone national with the Girl Scouts asking for votes at their website.